India’s ‘mystery illness’ steps on nerves frayed by Covid-19 pandemic

 “But nobody knows," Prasadini admitted.

-The government has sent doctors from the National Institute of Virology, National Centre for Disease Control and the All India Institute of Medical Sciences have been sent to investigate.
+The government has sent doctors from the National Institute of Virology, National Centre for Disease Control and the All India Institute of Medical Sciences to investigate.

 The team was collecting samples of edible oil, rice, blood and urine for analysis.